 Bake at 350 F degrees for about 12 minutes.
 Let the cookies cool for 3 minutes on their baking sheets before moving them to a wire rack to completely cool.

-👩🏻🍳 Expert Tips
+👩🏻🍳 Gingerbread Tips

-- For softer gingerbread cookies, reduce the flour slightly and roll it thicker.
-For gingerbread cookies with more snap, roll thinner and use all the flour.
+- For gingerbread cookies with more snap, roll thinner and use all the flour.

 - It can be hard to tell when gingerbread cookies are done.
-Place a spaRe piece of dough on each cookie sheet to test.
+Place a spare piece of dough on each cookie sheet to test.
 This way you don't ruin your adorable cut-outs!

 - Always weigh your flour for an exact recipe.
 If you are unsure go a tad bit lighter than the recipe calls for.
 You can easily add more flour during rolling.